 If you want a breast augmentation but want to have children in the near future, you might want to wait until after your baby is born to undergo surgery.
 The reason is simple: pregnancy and breastfeeding will change the appearance of your breasts, and you may have different needs once your child is born.

-When in doubt, talk to Dr. Bruce Landon to see what options are available to help you match your schedule with your desire for augmentation.
+When in doubt, talk to Dr. Bruce Landon, a leading Tampa Plastic Surgeon to see what options are available to help you match your schedule with your desire for augmentation.